chau-eric/LimaCharlie-Lab/README.md

 - <b>Windows 11 VMWare</b>

 <h2>Project setup:</h2>
 There are two machines involved in this project: a Windows 11 VM and an Ubuntu Server 22.04.1.
 The Windows 11 VM will be my "victim" system that has Microsoft Defender disabled, and Sysmon and LimaCharlie installed.
 LimaCharlie has its own Endpoint Detection & Response telemetry, as well as the capability to ship Sysmon event logs.
 The Ubuntu machine is going to launch the adversarial attacks.
-It will do this using Sliver, a command-and-control (C2) framework.
+It will do this using <a href="https://github.com/BishopFox/sliver/wiki">Sliver</a>, a command-and-control (C2) framework by BishopFox.
 <h2>Adversary (part 1)</h2>
 I created the C2 payload (named "SPONTANEOUS_LATEX.exe") on the Ubuntu VM and downloaded it directly onto the Windows VM.
 After executing the payload, I could now interact directly with the C2 session on the Windows VM.
 Executing the commands <b>info</b> and <b>whoami</b> gives me basic information about the session and the user.
 <p align="center"><img width="1278" alt="Untitled" src="https://github.com/chau-eric/LimaCharlie-Lab/assets/76719902/0aae3673-1070-4893-9086-552ab90d2c00"><br/>